TeenageMutantCoder/Minesweeper/README.md

 # Minesweeper

 This is just another one of my projects.
 This time, I made the popular game Minesweeper using pygame in Python 3.
-It is currently incomplete, and there are some bugs, but the game works.
-Hopefully I can improve it, give it an actual main menu with options, then create an executable that would allow non-programmers to install it.

 ## How to Use